DanielaBalaniuc/A-B-Test/README.md

 # A-B-Test

-Advertising agency Test In this little notebook, I'm going to carry out an A/B test to see if there is a difference between the responses of the control and exposed groups.
+Advertising agency Test In this notebook, I'm performing an A/B test to see if there is a difference between the responses of the control and exposed groups.

 About this file